splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-twilio.rst

 **IMPORTANT**: after completing these steps, click the blue *Deploy All* button near the bottom lefthand corner of the screen.
 This publishes your Function, Environment Variables, and Dependencies and is necessary for the integration to operate.
-You’ll see a green check mark next to the function and a “Deployed to environment:” message at the bottom of the logs when successfully deployed (generally takes 5-15 seconds).
+You'll see a green check mark next to the function and a “Deployed to environment:” message at the bottom of the logs when successfully deployed (generally takes 5-15 seconds).